Lib Mandy Metropolitano Airport

 Lib Mandi Metropolitano Airport is an airport serving the coastal town of San Bartolo, in the metropolitan area of Lima.
 It is located inside the Lima Region of Peru.
 The runway is 2.4 km inland from the Pacific Ocean shore.
 It is a base of a school of pilots (Master of the Sky).
-Although the airport had previous service, there are currently no regularly scheduled flights.
+The airport also offer charter and aviation services with Aerolink Peru.
+Currently does not show scheduled flights.